DocMarmel/Spider-Bot/README.md

 # Spider-Bot

-For the moment the spider-bot is in progress.
+For the moment the spider-bot is in progress.<br>
-The code is in the dev branch.
+The code is in the dev branch.<br>
-I add a code when it work
+I add a code when it work.<br>